-What Are Key Considerations for the Development of a Long-Term Strategy?
+What Are Important Considerations for the Development of a Long-Term Strategy?

 Political leadership: Clear high-level mandates and vision can foster greater coordination within and across ministries.
 Political leadership at the highest level can help drive the strategy, build momentum and get the right stakeholders and ministries involved.

-Legal frameworks: Supportive legal frameworks ensure strong coherence across government strategy and policies – to avoid expensive and conflicting policies.
+Legal frameworks: Supportive legal frameworks ensure strong coherence across government strategy and help to avoid expensive and conflicting policies.

 Stakeholder engagement: Stakeholders can help planners and decision-makers by providing information and preferences that can build a shared vision and may become important constituencies in the implementation of the long-term strategy.

-- In addition to governance considerations, resources and some degree of capacity may be required to undertake the development of a long-term strategy; whether in terms of GHG inventory data needs, assessments to identify climate change drivers and impacts, existing policies or private sector and civil society engagement, which will undoubtedly vary and be determined from country to country.
+In addition to governance considerations, resources and some degree of capacity may be required to undertake the development of a long-term strategy; these needs may include GHG inventory data support, assessments to identify climate change drivers and impacts, and private sector and civil society engagement.